-3 Field Work I (3) CSU
+3 Field Work I (3) CSU (Same as Administration of Justice 310)

 Prerequisites: Corrections 1 and 2.

 (Administration of Justice 1 can substitute or Corrections 1.)

 Under supervision, students will participate in a correctional facility such as a probation/parole field office, jail, detention center, juvenile camp, juvenile institution, or a similar agency.
-Students must meet the minimum entry-level requirements of the participating agency and will be fingerprinted, take an oath and a TB test.
+Students must meet the minimum entry level requirements of the participating agency and will be fingerprinted, take an oath and a TB test.
 The class meets once a week, and the student will have a volunteer assignment for a minimum of six hours per week with a sponsoring agency.